pedrobalage/pedrobalage.github.io/_pages/about.md

 Most of my background and experience are in the fields of Natural Language Processing, Machine Learning and Deep Learning.

-I live the the beautiful Lisbon - Portugal.
+I live in the beautiful Lisbon - Portugal.